michael-lazar/rtv/THEMES.md

 <br><i>The default solarized-light theme</i>
 </p>

-In the snippet above, the ``Link`` element has it's background color set to the ``-`` token.
+In the snippet above, the ``Link`` element has its background color set to the ``-`` token.
 This means that it will inherit it's background from either the ``Normal`` (light yellow) or the ``Selected`` (light grey) element, depending on if it's selected or not.